gcanti/io-ts/README.md

     )
   }
 }

+// runtime type instance: use this when building other runtime types instances export const string = new StringType()
 ```

 A runtime type can be used to validate an object in memory (for example an API payload)